Medical IDs for Crohn's Disease

 As with any chronic condition, it’s important for medical personnel to be aware of a person’s history of Crohn’s disease and current health status.
-A medical ID is an easy and highly effective way to ensure that in any situation, EMTs and doctors will have you or your loved one’s most important information available immediately so that treatment can be provided according to those specific needs.
+A medical ID for Crohn’s disease is an easy and highly effective way to ensure that EMTs and doctors will have the most important information available immediately so that treatment can be provided according to those specific needs.

 Crohn’s disease causes inflammation in the GI tract.
 Affected areas can occur in any part of the small or large intestines.
 Many people notice their symptoms getting worse over time.
 It is possible to go into remission and experience no IBD symptoms for a while, but there is no cure for Crohn’s disease.

 Symptoms are often extremely painful and disruptive to daily life.
 Diarrhea, fever, cramping and pain, blood in the stool, fatigue, mouth sores, and weight loss are all known symptoms of Crohn’s.
 In severe cases, anemia, inflammation, kidney stones, and delayed growth in children may occur.

 Crohn’s disease is associated with a number of complications that can occur after symptoms appear.
 These can include: